Shaunaksb/SpotAxis/install.md

 ## Update the `setup/config.json` with appropriate email and database credentials

 For local setup, make sure you use the right database credentials, preferably use a fresh new db for testing purposes.
 `Do not leave the db host part empty`, it defaults to `db` for docker setup, but for local setup, it should be localhost.
-(I know the prompt says localhost, I havnet updated the prompt yet)
+(I know the prompt says localhost, I havn't updated the prompt yet)

 Keep the `use_docker` part as `false`